Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?

 \section{Related Work}

-Our work relates most closely to studies that have compared human and LLM biases on syllogisms \citep{ando-etal-2023-evaluating, eisape2023systematic} and other non-mathematical inference tasks \citep{dasgupta2023language}.
+Our work relates most closely to studies that have compared human and LLM biases on syllogisms \citep{ando-etal-2023-evaluating, eisape2023systematic}, code generation \citep{jones2022capturing}, and other non-mathematical inference tasks \citep{dasgupta2023language}.
 Their findings indicate that LLMs are susceptible to some of the same biases as humans, like content effects \citep{ando-etal-2023-evaluating, dasgupta2023language} and premise ordering effects \citep{eisape2023systematic}.
 We observe similar results in a mathematical problem-solving setting for consistency bias and transfer vs comparison bias, but not for the carry effect which relates to the step of the cognitive process that involves solving arithmetic equations.
 Our study also differs from those referenced above in that we systematically compare the effect of CoT prompting to direct prompting, observing amplified effects in the CoT setting in most cases where effects are present.

-We are unaware of any other work that studies cognitive biases that, like the carry effect, relate directly to numbers.
-However, there is evidence that LLMs to some extent rely on spurious correlations in numerical reasoning \citep{razeghi-etal-2022-impact, stolfo-etal-2023-causal} and that their performance decreases with increasing number size on multiplication problems \citep{dziri2023faith,shen2023positional}.
-Beyond numerical reasoning, LLMs appear to have difficulties with causal reasoning \citep{Binz_2023, jin2023cladder,jin-et-al-2024-causation} and proof planning \citep{SaparovHe2023}.\andreas{In the final version we could discuss some literature on LLM cognitive modeling more broadly}
+We are unaware of any other work that studies cognitive biases in LLMs that, like the carry effect, relate directly to numbers.
+However, there seem to be similarities between the numeric representations in LLMs and the ``mental number line'' in humans \citep{shah-etal-2023-numeric}.
+Other studies find evidence that LLMs to some extent rely on spurious correlations in numerical reasoning \citep{razeghi-etal-2022-impact, stolfo-etal-2023-causal}, and that their performance decreases with increasing number size \citep{dziri2023faith,shen2023positional}.
+Beyond numerical reasoning, LLMs appear to have difficulties with causal reasoning \citep{Binz_2023, jin2023cladder,jin-et-al-2024-causation} and proof planning \citep{SaparovHe2023}.